DominikDolphin/fragments/README.md

 Or run it in debug mode with ```npm run debug```

 # Coding
-As for coding, we are using ESLint to analyze the Javascript code.
-Before commiting, please run ```npm
+This project is using ESLint to maintain code quality by enforcing coding standards including style violations and errors.
+This also helps for future maintainability and readability.
+Run ESLint with the command ```npm run lint```

 # Formatting JSON
 We can use the command ```curl -s localhost:8080 | jq``` to have formatted JSON.
+How this works is that it sends an HTTP request to our server and retrieves JSON data and we use the pipe to jq to make it more human-readable.